sami-s-hajjaj/ai-labs/archive/201908/lab2.md

 ## Exercise
 1. Fully understand the code as you will have to modify the code for other problem/search algorithms in next labs.

 2. How would you modify the code to run other uninformed search algorithms such as uniform-cost search, depth-first search, etc.?
 Which part(s) of the code do you need to modify?
-Think about it before you work on that in [Lab 3](/lab3).
+Think about it and you will work on that in [Lab 3](/lab3).

-## Submission

-1. Submit the final working code using the `Node` class to MS Teams.